Finistere/antidote/README.rst

     - documented, see `<https://antidote.readthedocs.io/en/stable>`_.
 If you don't find what you need, open an issue ;)
     - thread-safe, cycle detection.
 - Flexibility
-    - A rich ecosystem of dependencies out of the box: services, configuration, factories, interface/implementation, tags.
+    - Most common dependencies out of the box: services, configuration, factories, interface/implementation.
     - All of those are implemented on top of the core implementation.
 If Antidote doesn't provide what you need, there's a good chance you can implement it yourself quickly.
     - scope support
+    - async injection
 - Maintainability
     - The different kinds of dependencies are designed to be easy to track back.
 Finding where and how a dependency is defined is easy.